gopasspw/gopass/docs/config.md

 ## Configuration Options

-During start up, gopass will look for a configuration file at `$HOME/.config/gopass/config.yml`.
+During start up, gopass will look for a configuration file at `$HOME/.config/gopass/config.yml` on unix-like systems or at `%APPDATA%\gopass\config.yml` on Windows.
 If one is not present, it will create one.
 If the config file already exists, it will attempt to parse it and load the settings.
 If this fails, the program will abort.
 Thus, if gopass is giving you trouble with a broken or incompatible configuration file, simply rename it or delete it.

 All configuration options are also available for reading and writing through the sub-command `gopass config`.